Story Idea: Sun Wukong vs Heracles / Hercules

 Then the Jade Emperor asked again: “Why did Mazu Lin Moniang not come?”

-The gods replied: “The DPP government discovered that she is originally from Fujian and thus a different nationality.
-Now she cannot return and her border crossing has been cancelled.”
+The gods replied: “The DPP government discovered that she is originally from Fujian and thus a foreign national.
+Now she cannot return, and her pilgrimage festival has been cancelled.”

 e9a6ace7a596e58d97e7abbfe98489e5aabde7a596e5ae97e69599e59c92e58d80e4b98be5aabde7a596e5b7a8e7a59ee5838f